ClementBM/clementbm.github.io/_posts/2020-03-18-coronavirus-prediction.markdown

 }
 $$

-Here, I had to extract the confirmed cases, the recovered and the deaths, and the calculate the currently known infected cases
+Here, I had to extract the confirmed cases, the recovered and the deaths, and then calculate the currently known infected cases:

 $$
 infected = confirmed - recovered - deaths